-Under the U.S. federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), colleges and universities participating in federal student aid programs are required to collect and report statistics about certain criminal offenses that occurred in specified locations which have been reported to a local police agency or any official of the institution who has significant responsibility for student and campus activities.
+Under the Clery Act, colleges and universities participating in federal student aid programs are required to collect and report statistics about certain criminal offenses that occurred in specified locations which have been reported to a local police agency or any official of the institution who has significant responsibility for student and campus activities.

 Standard College prepares an Annual Report on Campus Security (ASR) in compliance with the Clery Act.
-This report includes statistics for calendar years 2022, 2021, and 2020.
+This report includes statistics for calendar years 2023, 2022 and 2021.
 These statistics pertain to crimes reported to have occurred upon the College's Clery geography.
 Clery Geography includes all property owned or controlled by the College and is categorized as (1) on campus and (2) public property.
 Standard College does not have on campus-student housing or non-campus buildings and property, and for this reason, these categories are not included in the report.
 The report contains institutional policies on campus security, such as policies concerning alcohol and drug use, crime prevention, sexual assault reporting and investigation, educational programming, and other matters.
 Standard College does not have on-campus residential facilities, and accordingly, the institution does not publish a Fire Safety Report.